Explore and understand your feelings

 At your core, you know what’s best for you.
 However, your inner wisdom may have been obscured or constrained by your experiences – either as a child or young adult or during the course of your life.
 Together we explore, in a non-judgemental way, with openness and curiosity, what these restrictions or self-limiting beliefs may be.
 Once you understand how they operate, it enables more freedom of choice, allowing you to live your life more fully.

+Therapy is about creating space for you to reflect and heal yourself.
 You lead the process.
 I travel with you, alongside you, using a variety of techniques to support and guide you on your journey.

 Brainspotting offers another way through